cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Clean the filter input and click the _Update_ button to view all logs.

 - Perform a `GET` request to `http://localhost:8001/posts/1` to generate some log data.
-Wait a few seconds and then click the _Refresh_ button.
-We will be able to see logs from the requests.
+Wait a few seconds, click the _Refresh_ button and amd the log data will be available in Kibana.
 The logs will contain tracing details, such as _trace.trace_id_ and _trace.span id_.

 - In the left-hand side, there's a list of fields available.
-Hover over the list of fields and an _Add_ button will be shown for each field.
-Add a few fields such as `application_name`, `trace.trace_id`, `trace.span_id` and `message`.
+Hover the list of fields and an _Add_ button will be shown for each field.
+Click the _Add_ button to add a few fields such as `application_name`, `trace.trace_id`, `trace.span_id` and `message`.

-- Let's trace a request.
-Pick a trace id from the logs and, in the filter box, input `trace.trace_id: "<value>"` where `<value>` is the trace id we want to use as filter criteria.
-Then click the _Update_ button and we will able to see logs of interactions between the services.
+- Now let's trace a request.
+Pick a trace id from the logs and, in the filter box, enter `trace.trace_id: "<value>"` where `<value>` is the trace id we want to use as filter criteria.
+Then click the _Update_ button and we will able to see logs of the interactions between the services.
 As illustrated below, the trace id is the same for the entire operation, which started in the post service.
 The call to the downstream service, comment service, has been assigned a different span id.

 ![Filtering logs by trace id][img.screenshot-07]